kdechant/eamon/EVENT-HANDERS.md

         return true;  // player can flee as normal
       },

+#### Forcing a Monster to Flee

+If you want to force a monster to immediately flee, in any situation, there is a special `Monster.flee()` method you can call from within any event handler.
+This works whether or not there is active combat.

+Here's an example event handler to demonstrate:

+    "say": function(phrase: string) {
+      let game = Game.getInstance();
+      // a scary word that makes a certain monster flee let m = game.monsters.get(1);
+      if (phrase === 'booga booga' && m.isHere()) {
+        m.flee();
+      }
+    },

+#### Custom Fleeing Messages

+Normally, the game engine will show a message like "Sir Robin flees" whenever a monster flees.
+If you want to override this message with a custom message, you can do that by adding special configuration into your adventure's "start" event handler.
+For example, if you wanted to change the message to "Sir Robin runs away" you could do this:

+    "start": function(arg: string) {
+      let game = Game.getInstance();
+      game.flee_verbs = {'singular': 'runs away', 'plural': 'run away'};
+    },

+This setting affects all monsters, not just a specific one.

+Note that the `flee_verbs` property is an object containing two variants of the verb.
+There is a 'singular' version (used when one monster is fleeing) and a 'plural' version (used when a group of monsters flee).
+Because these words are verbs, the singular version usually ends in 's' and the plural version doesn't end in 's'.

 ### Fumble

 This is called whenever a monster fumbles.
 You can change the fumble behavior, e.g., preventing cursed weapons from